-Woodchester Mansion is an unfinished gothic mansion, that has a reputation for being one of the most haunted places in the United Kingdom.
+Woodchester Mansion is an unfinished gothic mansion with a reputation for being one of the most haunted places in the United Kingdom.

 History of Woodchester Mansion

-Construction work stopped in the 1870s, due to a reported lack of funds and the owner William Leigh, passed away in 1873 without realising the dream of completing this spectacular gothic home.
+Construction work stopped in the 1870s due to a reported lack of funds, and the owner William Leigh passed away in 1873 without realizing the dream of completing this spectacular gothic home.

 Address: Woodchester Mansion, Nympsfield, Stonehouse GL10 3TS